samstokes/git-bits/README.markdown

 These are utilities for working with git, including some higher-level commands to support certain workflows.

-They rely on Git's behaviour of hooking into your PATH and turning any command "git-foo" into a git subcommand "git foo".
+They rely on Git's behaviour of hooking into your `PATH` and turning any command `git-foo` into a git subcommand `git foo`.

 They are largely undocumented and unsupported right now, so YMMV.
 Happy to discuss them - Github-message me.

 ## git-clarity ##
-Shows a graph of branch points, merges and tagged commits. (see also git clarity -h)
+Shows a graph of branch points, merges and tagged commits.
+(See also `git clarity -h`.)

 ## git-committool ##
-Shortcut for using difftool to view the changes in a single commit.
+Shortcut for using `git difftool` to view the changes in a single commit.

 ## git-local ##
 **TODO**